ChrisZhu2050/chriszhu2050.github.io/README.md

       - Training Data
         - Random sampling from  Raw data of base model training(e.g. BookCorpus, Wikipedia)
       - vocabulary
-        - BBPE -> initialized with all possible 256 UFT-8 byte values
+        - BBPE -> initialized with all possible 256 UFT-8 byte values and finalized with frequent bytes pair and so on

           | TokenID | Byte | Hex | Meaning |
           |:----:|:----:|:----:|:----:|